-The overall reputation of dongles “took it on the chin” in past decades.
-Dongles were perceived to be inconvenient, clumsy, unreliable and expensive.
-Not so fast!
-The dongle is seeing a rebirth.
+The overall reputation of dongles has suffered in the past.
+Dongles were perceived to be inconvenient, clumsy, unreliable, and expensive.
+But the dongle is seeing a rebirth.
 Late model USB dongles are both reliable and inexpensive.
-Through it all, dongles remain extremely popular in some market segments including applications that are deployed in laboratory, testing, and remote “in the field” locations.
+Through it all, dongles remain extremely popular in some market segments including applications that are deployed in laboratory, testing, and remote in the field locations.

 Roles for Dongles